What is the best way to dress for a visit to the parks?

 - Costumes may not reach or drag on the ground. (for example, full-length Princess dresses)

 - Capes may be worn if the length does not go below the waist.

 - Themed T-shirts, blouses, sweatshirts and hats are acceptable.

 - Acceptable accessories include: transparent wings, plastic light sabers, toy swords and tutus.
 Headwear may be worn as long as it does not cover the face.

 - Masks of any kind may not be worn.

-We ask that you review our Walt Disney World Resort park rules before your visit to avoid any delays or disruptions.
-We regularly update our park rules to ensure you have a safe and enjoyable experience at Walt Disney World Resort.
+We ask that you review our Walt Disney World Resort Property Rules before your visit to avoid any delays or disruptions.
+We regularly update our property rules to ensure you have a safe and enjoyable experience at Walt Disney World Resort.